Skip to content

 People experiencing either homelessness or situations placing them at risk of homelessness seek assistance through specialist homelessness services (SHS).
 The SHS Collection (SHSC) began in 2011–12 and includes data on specific key client groups, housing outcomes, and service provision.

 The pathway towards stable housing for some clients can involve a number of steps along the way.
-Outcomes presented here describe the change in clients' housing situation between the start and end of support.
-Data is limited to clients who ceased receiving support during the financial year – meaning that their support periods had closed and they did not have ongoing support at the end of the year.
-Around three-quarters (196,200 clients or 72%) clients had support periods in 2021–22 that were both opened and closed and were non-ongoing at the end of the 2021–22 financial year.
-Many clients had long periods of support or even multiple support periods during 2021–22.
+Outcomes presented here describe the change in clients’ housing situation between the start and end of support within a financial year.
+Data is limited to clients who ceased receiving support during the financial year – meaning that their support periods had closed, and they did not have ongoing support at the end of the year.
+Around 3 in 5 (153,500 clients or 56%) clients had support periods in 2022–23 that were both opened and closed and were non-ongoing at the end of the 2022–23 financial year.
+Many clients had long periods of support or even multiple support periods during 2022–23.
 They may have had a number of changes in their housing situation over the course of their support.
-These changes within the year are not reflected in the data presented here, rather the client situation at the start of their first period of support during 2021–22 is compared with the end of their last period of support in 2021–22.
+These changes within the year are not reflected in the data presented here, rather the client situation at the start of their first period of support during 2022–23 is compared with the end of their last period of support in 2022–23.

 SHSC data are also used in the following dashboard menu option: Homelessness services - client characteristics.